 Due to the requirements of children's rapidly growing bodies for more protein, fat, vitamins and minerals, we need to be conscious about what food is given no matter what diet you follow.

-Foods such as nut & seed butters, Tofu (fortified), avocados, olive or flax oil, hemp seeds & ground flaxseed are something my children consume regularly.
+Foods such as nut & seed butters, tofu, avocados, olive oil and chia, flax & hemp seeds, are foods my children consume regularly.
 They are some of the most energy dense plant sources of healthy fats, which is something infants need adequate amounts of.
-For instance if you take in to consideration that breastmilk (natures perfectly designed food for babies) is over 50% fat, you can see how important it is for our children to have.
+For instance if you take in to consideration that breast milk (natures perfectly designed food for babies), is over 50% fat, you can see how important it is for our children to have.

 Whilst it is achievable to meet children's nutritional needs on a plant based diet, it is recommended to appropriately supplement with B12 & vitamin D.